rawify/Fraction.js/README.md

 Repeating decimal places
 ---
 *Fraction.js* can easily handle repeating decimal places.
 For example *1/3* is *0.3333...*.
 There is only one repeating digit.
 As you can see in the examples above, you can pass a number like *1/3* as "0.'3'" or "0.(3)", which are synonym.
+There are no tests to parse something like 0.166666666 to 1/6!
+If you really want to handle this number, wrap around brackets on your own: 0.1(66666666)

 Assume you want to divide 123.32 / 33.6(567).
 [WolframAlpha](http://www.wolframalpha.com/input/?i=123.32+%2F+%2812453%2F370%29) states that you'll get a period of 1776 digits. *Fraction.js* comes to the same result.
 Give it a try: